Please take time to read our terms

 We provide home visits for the purpose of euthanasia or for discussion of Quality of Life issues only.
 We do not diagnose or treat illness.
 We do not offer a second opinion service.
 Visits can be arranged by phone for most ‘social’ times of day and the weekend.
 We can accept euthanasia referrals from other unrelated vet clinics, but cannot guarantee to fulfil them.

-Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier appointment if the pet should become compromised.
+Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier or later appointment if the pet's health should become compromised or if the appointment has been cancelled for the reasons given above.
 In these circumstances, the owner must contact their normal veterinary clinical service immediately.

 Quietus Vet undertakes to make every effort to arrange return of a deceased pet’s ashes to the address where the euthanasia took place.
 Quietus will make one arranged delivery attempt.
 Ashes are usually returned within 10 to 14 days of the euthanasia.
 If return proves to be difficult to arrange, or if the owner fails to be present at the arranged time of delivery, then Quietus Vet will hold the ashes for a period not exceeding 12 months.
 After this time they will be disposed of according to local regulations.
 If the owner requests a second or third delivery attempt, a further delivery charge may be incurred depending on the circumstances.

 Sending text, email and voicemail messages.
 Please be aware that texts, emails, telephone and voicemail messages are not accessed routinely through the day and especially not outside our routine business hours.